Gzemnid

 Realm: Outlands / Gzemnid’s Realm

 Gzemnid, the Gas Giant, is the master of mists and illusionary magic.
 Imagine, if you will, a being so engulfed in a shroud of mist and deception that he is practically synonymous with obfuscation itself.
-Picture a beholder who is like a wisp of fog — here one moment, gone the next, leaving naught but confusion in his wake.
-That’s Gzemnid for you.
+Picture a beholder who is like a wisp of fog—here one moment, gone the next, leaving naught but confusion in his wake.
+That’s Gzemnid for you.Â

 But don’t let the fog and gases obscure you, cutter.
 Gzemnid is also a deity of great intellect and trickery, using his control over gases not just to mask but also to deceive.
 The illusions he spins are not just mere mirages; they’re sophisticated manipulations of perception, able to trick even the keen-eyed observers into seeing what Gzemnid wishes them to see.
 Some even whisper that he can reach into a cutter’s mind and pull out their deepest fears, casting illusions so personally terrifying that they leave the poor sod paralyzed with fear.

-The Gas Giant, while he got booted from his mother’s realm, has carved out a niche for himself, a place where deception reigns supreme.
-He plays his games from the shadows, a puppeteer of fog and gas pulling strings from behind a curtain of illusion.
-He has hidden his realm deep in the mountains of the Outlands, even able to his his wicked nature from the plane of neutrality.
+The Gas Giant, while he got booted from his mother’s realm Eyenabella, has carved out a niche for himself, a place where deception reigns supreme.
+He plays his games from the shadows, a puppeteer of fog and gas, operating behind a curtain of illusions.
+He’s hidden his realm deep in the mountains of the Outlands, even able to hide his wicked nature from the plane of ultimate neutrality.Â

 Now there’s one more question I can tell you’re dying to ask, so I’ll put you out of your misery.
 Who is Gzemnid’s father?
 Ah, now that’s diving deep into an obscure family tree.
 Or maybe it’s more of a family stick.
 You’ll see.
-The paternity of Gzemnid is a matter of great speculation among those who delve deep into things best left alone.
-The Great Mother ain’t exactly the sharing type when it comes to her personal affairs, you see.
+The paternity of Gzemnid is a matter of great speculation among those who dig into things best left alone.
+The Great Mother ain’t exactly the sharing type when it comes to her personal affairs, see.
 But fear not, for I’ve got some choice darks.

 Sources: